UneDiatropix

 • Deployment

-Measles and meningitis epidemics have been virtually eradicated in Western countries thanks to adequate and effective childhood vaccination coverage.
-This is not the case in many countries in sub-Saharan Africa and other low-income regions where vaccination coverage is low and which do not always have adequate rapid diagnostic capacity.
-The mortality rate associated with these epidemics is thus very high there.
+Measles and meningitis epidemics have almost disappeared in Western countries thanks to sufficient and effective childhood vaccination coverage.
+This is not the case in many countries in Sub-Saharan Africa and other low-income regions where vaccination coverage is low and adequate rapid diagnostic capacity is often lacking.
+The mortality rate associated with these epidemics is therefore very high.

-MSF's experience in its fields of intervention confirms that the main requirement in responding to epidemics is speed of detection, which makes it possible to respond to the epidemic before it has time to spread.
+MSF's experience in its intervention areas confirms that the key issue in responding to epidemics is the speed of detection, which allows for a response before the epidemic has time to spread.

-The later the epidemic is detected, the higher the transmission, the greater the number of deaths and the more complex the response is to implement.
+The later the detection of the epidemic, the higher the transmission, the greater the number of deaths, and the more complex the response becomes.

-In Sub-Saharan Africa, delays in detecting an epidemic can be explained by two factors:
+In Sub-Saharan Africa, delays in detecting an epidemic are explained by two factors:

-1. A problem of access to diagnosis (lack of equipment and experts, lack of laboratories and remoteness of laboratories)
+• Limited access to diagnostics (lack of equipment and experts, lack of laboratories, distance from laboratories)

-RDTs are an effective means of improving access to diagnosis.
-These tests are developed for use in places where there is no specialized laboratory and enable immediate results to be obtained in the place where care is provided for the patient.
-Quickly confirming or invalidating a diagnosis makes it possible to start the investigation of an epidemic earlier and thus speed up the response.
+Rapid diagnostic tests (RDTs) are an effective means to improve access to diagnostics.
+These tests are developed to be used in places where there are no specialized laboratories and provide immediate results at the point of patient care.
+Quickly confirming or ruling out a diagnosis allows for earlier investigation of an epidemic and thus accelerates the response.

-The problem of a "non-existent market" blocks the development of these RDTs.
+A "non-existent market" issue hinders the development of these RDTs.

-For measles, for example, some prototypes already exist, but they have never been put into production.
+For measles, for example, some prototypes already exist, but they have never been produced.
 Why?
-Because the laboratories’ business model requires guaranteed volumes of orders in order to market and be profitable.
+Because the economic model of laboratories requires guaranteed order volumes to bring them to market and be profitable.
 This is not the case for responses to measles epidemics.

-For meningitis, there are some RDTs on the market but they are too expensive and their storage and use requirements make them difficult to use in insecure settings.
+For meningitis, some RDTs exist on the market, but they are too expensive, and their storage and usage requirements make them impractical in precarious contexts.

-Supporting the development, manufacturing and marketing by DiaTROPIX of two rapid diagnostic tests (RDTs) for measles and meningitis will make it possible to provide all MSF entities and health authorities around the world with rapid test kits for diagnosis of measles and meningococcal meningitis which are suitable for use in low-resource settings by non-specialist healthcare personnel, at an affordable cost.
-They must be reliable and robust and their use must not require electricity or complex equipment.
+Supporting the development, production, and commercialization by DiaTROPIX of two rapid diagnostic tests (RDTs) for measles and meningitis will provide MSF entities and health authorities worldwide with rapid test kits for diagnosing measles and meningococcal meningitis, adapted for use in low-resource settings by non-specialist health personnel, at an affordable cost.
+They must be reliable and robust, and their use should not require electricity or complex equipment.

-These RDTs will allow cases to be detected rapidly in remote regions and thus speed up the response to these epidemics and make it more effective.
+These RDTs will enable rapid detection of cases in remote areas, thus accelerating and making the response to these epidemics more effective.

 Video